Working on an HPC

 Create a virtual environment

-Now create a virtual environment and activate it.
+Create a virtual environment and activate it.

 python -m venv ~/myenv